 In these applications, failure of the switch can often compromise the safety of equipment, its use around people, or even cause catastrophic failure of the machine.
 In less severe situations, failure may simply be a royal pain-in-the-neck due to difficulty replacing the part in the field and the cost of a potential in-warranty failure.

 The Top Reasons Waterproof Switches Fail

 There are a few things manufacturers do to cut corners on the design and manufacturing of so-called “waterproof switches”, that can cause early failure:

 - Switches are only really water-resistant, or “splash-proof” – It turns out that these low cost waterproof switches were never really designed for prolonged submersion in water at any depth.
-So repeated dunking under water or repeated splashes causes early failure.
+So repeated dunking under water or repeated splashes or power washing, cause early failure.

 - Rusting or decay of internal parts or seal by corrosive contaminants – Exposure to hot oil, gasoline, grease, glue, etc… over time is not the friend of most waterproof switches.

 - Improper Mounting – Many manufacturers make you shoe-horn their one-size-fits-all switch into your application.
 This can put the electromechanical switch actuator in a sub-optimal position and cause substandard electromechanical endurance.

 - Wire Failure – At some point, wires have to actually leave the switch and the seal around them as well as the selection of insulation and the path they run back to your control system is critical to the long term performance of the sensor in your application.

 In solving these critical issues over the last 70 years of making waterproof switches, CPI has developed some fairly unique (and patented) engineering and manufacturing solutions for the making of waterproof limit switches that are truly waterproof, electromechanically hardened, and economically manufacturable right here in the USA.